logicmoo/logicmoo_workspace/Syntax.md

 #!

-makeAt(Agent, Place) from T to T if location(Agent, Place) at T. makeAt(Agent, Place) from T1 to T2 if not location(Agent, Place) at T1,
-move(Agent, Place) from T1 to T2.
+makeAt(Agent, Place) from T to T if location(Agent, Place) at T. makeAt(Agent, Place) from T1 to T2 if not location(Agent, Place) at T1,move(Agent, Place) from T1 to T2.
 ```

-Those are clauses with if (with the implicit and explicit time advantages).

 Traditional clauses in Prolog are also allowed: